is-bio/is-bio/docs/deploy/deploy_on_CentOS10.md

 dnf install -y nginx

 # For `SELinux` only.
 To solve the problem https://stackoverflow.com/questions/23948527/13-permission-denied-while-connecting-to-upstreamnginx
+# If you restarted the server, you have to run this two lines again!
 setsebool -P httpd_can_network_connect 1
 sudo setenforce 0